 The Building and Site.
 The site had been a place of hospitality from Oswego's early days.
 The Eagle Tavern, which stood near here, burned in the great fire of 1853.
 In 1855, it was rebuilt by Hamilton Murray and renamed the Hamilton Hotel.
 By 1869, the name "Hamilton House" had been adopted.
 Max B. Richardson acquired the site and erected a new forty-two–room hotel of the same name in 1892.
 Among other visitors, the hotel served performers appearing in the Oswego theater Richardson owned, which was considered the finest in northern New York.
 Among the celebrities who stayed there was Lillian Russell.

 By 1909, the hotel was owned by one M. C. Hammond, who sold it for $12,000 to Joseph E. Danio.
 Danio upgraded the hotel extensively and operated it as the Danio Hotel until 1921.
 The Danio was noted for its exceptional restaurant whose signature dish was Mr. Danio's specialty, a secret-recipe Welsh Rarebit.
 In 1921, Danio sold the hotel at auction, convinced that Prohibition would ruin the restaurant's prospects for success.
 Danio spent the rest of his life as a chef and caterer until he died in 1936.
 In the mid-twentieth century the hotel was known as the Lannon, named for proprietor Martin F. Lannon.
 After Lannon's death, the hotel briefly stood vacant.
 On September 12, 1958, it reopened as the Oswego Hotel, owned by local politician Robert J. McGann and his wife Estelle.
 In 1965, the hotel and all other buildings on the block were demolished in connection with urban renewal.
-The site is now occupied by a drab retail plaza.
+The site has been occupied by the Mid-town Plaza retail center, now undergoing demolition so that East Lake Commons, a $25 million mixed-use complex, can rise on the site in 2021.

 Thanks to Mark Slosek for research assistance.